Can Filtered Water Help Reduce Chlorine-Induced Asthma? Benefits and Insights

 What is chlorine-induced asthma?

 Chlorine-induced asthma refers to asthma symptoms triggered or worsened by exposure to chlorine, a common disinfectant used in public swimming pools and municipal water treatment facilities.
-When inhaled or absorbed into the body, chlorine can irritate the airways, causing symptoms like wheezing, shortness of breath, coughing, and tightness in the chest.
-For some, these symptoms may be temporary, while others can be more severe and persistent.
+When inhaled or absorbed into the body, chlorine can irritate the airways, causing wheezing, shortness of breath, coughing, and tightness in the chest.
+For some people these symptoms may be temporary, while others may experience more persistent irritation.

 Why does chlorine affect asthma sufferers?